ICELAND PUFFINS & MORE

 TRIP HIGHLIGHTS

-4 Days Photographing Puffins on the Tiny Island of Grimsey
+• 4 Days Photographing Puffins on the tiny Island of Grimsey

 • We Will Squeeze in some Landscape Photography

-Coaching from 2 highly experienced photo leaders
+• Coaching from a highly experienced photo leader

 Itinerary

-Three full days of bird photography on Grimsey will give us repeated opportunities for capturing Puffins in flight and hanging around the colonies.
+Four full days of bird photography on Grimsey will give us repeated opportunities for capturing Puffins in flight and hanging around the colonies.
 At this time of year, they will be starting to feed their chicks (pufflings) and nesting birds can be seen with beaks full of catch.
 Apart from the Puffins this is a prime location for Razorbills, another very handsome representative of the Auk family.
 And while the cliffs are packed with seabirds there are also several other Arctic birds breeding on the island.
 Arctic Terns nest just outside the guesthouse and so do a few pairs of Ringed Plover and Golden Plover.
 Red-necked Phalaropes can be seen on a nearby pond where in recent years Red Phalaropes have also been spotted.
 Snow Buntings are common breeders on the island and Purple Sandpipers can also be photographed along the shoreline.
 At this time of year, the sun does not set but it does skip along the horizon providing many hours of golden light when the conditions are right.
 This unique island provides some of the finest bird photography opportunities in Iceland.

 Grimsey Island